Hurst index of gamma-ray burst light curves and its statistical study: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this work, we applied detrended fluctuation analysis to the prompt emission light curves of 163 long-duration GRBs detected by BATSE, extracting the Hurst index as a quantitative measure of temporal correlation.
-By systematically correlating the Hurst index with twelve key physical parameters, including spectral, temporal, and flux-related variables, we revealed significant and interpretable trends.
+In this work, we applied detrended fluctuation analysis (DFA) to the prompt-emission light curves of 163 long-duration BATSE GRBs and extracted the Hurst index $H$ as a quantitative descriptor of the scaling behavior of the fluctuation function.
+We then examined how $H$ relates to twelve commonly used GRB observables compiled by \citet{Wang2020}, and summarized the correlation coefficients and linear-fit diagnostics in Table~\ref{tab:pearson}.

-The strong negative correlation between Hurst index and duration parameters ($T_{50}$, $T_{90}$) suggests that longer bursts tend to exhibit less persistent correlations in their light curves, possibly reflecting more stochastic central engine activity or increased importance of external shock components at late times.
-Conversely, the positive correlations with peak photon fluxes indicate that the most intense emission episodes tend to show more correlated variability patterns.

-The spectral correlations are particularly intriguing.
-The negative correlation with $\alpha$ and the positive correlation with $E_{peak}$ suggest that bursts with more correlated light curves tend to have harder spectra.
-This could imply that the physical processes responsible for spectral hardness (possibly related to electron acceleration or magnetic field strength) are connected to those governing the temporal correlation structure.
-The weak correlation with the hardness ratio suggests that this relationship may be more complex than a simple dependence on the spectral hardness.
-If we look at Person's $r$ and adjusted $R^2$, it is interesting that only the spectral index $\alpha$ of the Band function has a strong correlation with $H$, while $\beta$ and $E_{peak}$ have much weaker correlations with $H$.
-If such a phenomenon is true, it may indicate that $\alpha$ is independent of $\beta$.
-In other words, the radiation mechanism for the lower band (dominated by $\alpha$) is not correlated with the one for the higher band (dominated by $\beta$).

-As shown in table \ref{tab:pearson}, the correlation between H and peak photon flux is strongest on the shortest timescale (64 ms, $P_{pk1}$) and gradually weakens at longer timescales (256–1024 ms, $P_{pk2}$ and, $P_{pk3}$).
-This implies that the persistence of correlations is most evident in the rapid variability components of GRB light curves.
-This finding supports models in which the shortest timescale variability originates from fundamental processes in the emission region, whereas longer timescale variations may be influenced by additional factors such as jet geometry or the circumburst environment.